 For supervisors, Option 3 would imply that additional insurers would be subject to national prudential rules, which means that supervisory authorities would have to maintain competencies so that supervisors have knowledge on both Solvency II rules and national prudential rules.
 Solvency II supervisors would also have to adapt from less frequent of regular supervisory reports and own risk and solvency assessment reports by low-risk profile insurers which would reduce the information received to exercise ongoing supervision.
-In addition, in the short run, supervisors would receive and have to process a high number of notifications from insurers that want to be classified as low-risk a material one-off cost.
+In addition, in the short run, supervisors would receive and have to process a high number of notifications from insurers that want to be classified as low-risk profile and indicate which proportionality measures they intend to use, which represents a material one-off cost.
 Finally, EIOPA would also receive less information (as insurers excluded from Solvency II would no longer report in accordance with the Solvency II quantitative reporting templates).
 However, this should have limited impact on EIOPA's ability to monitor market trends and the arising of systemic risk in the insurance sector due to the very limited market shared that the excluded insurers would represent.